 Frances Negrón-Muntaner is a filmmaker, writer, curator, scholar and professor at Columbia University, where she is also the founding curator of the Latino Arts and Activism Archive and the Gallery at the Center.
 Among her books and publications are: Boricua Pop: Puerto Ricans and the Latinization of American Culture (CHOICE Award, 2004), The Latino Media Gap (2014), and Sovereign Acts: Contesting Colonialism in Native Nations and Latinx America (2017).
 Among her films are Brincando el charco: Portrait of a Puerto Rican (1994), Small City, Big Change (2013), and War for Guam (2015).
 For her work as a scholar and filmmaker, Negrón-Muntaner has received Ford, Truman, Rockefeller, and Pew fellowships.
 In 2008, the United Nations' Rapid Response Media Mechanism recognized her as a global expert in the areas of mass media and Latin/o American studies.
-She is also recipient of the Lenfest Award, one of Columbia University's most prestigious recognitions for excellence in teaching and scholarship (2012) and OZY Educator Award (2017), and the Latin American Studies Association’s Frank Bonilla Public Intellectual Award (2019).
-From 2016-2019, she served as the director of the Media and Idea Lab and the co-director of Unpayable Debt, a working group on global debt crisis supported by the Center for the Study of Social Difference that studied debt regimes in the world.
+She is also recipient of the Lenfest Award, one of Columbia University's most prestigious recognitions for excellence in teaching and scholarship (2012); OZY Educator Award (2017), and the Latin American Studies Association’s Frank Bonilla Public Intellectual Award (2019).
+From 2016-2019, she served as the director of Unpayable Debt, a working group at Columbia University's Center for the Study of Social Difference that studied debt regimes in the world.
 During her tenure, she co-created “Caribbean Syllabus: Life and Debt in the Caribbean” and launched Valor y Cambio, an art, digital storytelling and just economy project.

 Sarabel Santos Negrón is a multidisciplinary artist, educator and museum professional.
 Her work focuses on the experience and memory of nature and landscape of Puerto Rico and the Caribbean with a special interest in its expansive organic form and structure.
 She uses drawing, painting and mixed media together with industrially produced and everyday materials such as paper, plastic, wire, and wood, among others.
 She has served as an independent curator for projects in the United States and is also the current director of the Museo de Arte de Bayamón in Puerto Rico.
 Her solo exhibitions or special projects include Entre Reinos (2016), Casa Roig Museum, Humacao; Portraits of Nature (2013), Pierced Gallery, New Jersey; and Encuentro (2012), Pontificia Universidad Católica, Ponce.
 Her work had been exhibited at the Pasos Peace Museum, New York; Anytime Department Gallery, Cincinnati; Espacio Tres50, Chiapas, México; Rigss & Leidy Gallery, Maryland; Saatchi Gallery, London; and Museo Arsenal de la Marina Española, among others.
 Santos received awards from the Department of Education, the Department of Health, the Office of Youth Affairs, and Pfizer Pharmaceutical Companies.
 In 2016, the Maryland Institute College of Art awarded her a merit scholarship for graduate studies.